 Luckily, you can take some steps to reduce your wardrobe’s effect on the environment.
 Buy less, wear your clothes longer, wash them less frequently at colder temperatures, and finally, gift or recycle any items you don’t want to wear anymore.

 More and more customers want their fashion to be sustainable.
 According to sustainable fashion statistics, a brand’s attitude towards sustainability is crucial in making a purchasing decision for 67% of consumers.
-What’s more, 63% say they want brands to talk about their sustainability practices to raise awareness of this issue and achieve greater transparency.
+What’s more, 63% say they want brands to talk about their sustainability practises to raise awareness of this issue and achieve greater transparency.

 - Business Insider